 Certain of our products in development have experienced regulatory and/or clinical setbacks in the past.
 For example, in December 2015, after a joint review of data from the Phase 1 dose escalation study of MOR209/ES414 in prostate cancer patients, Aptevo and MorphoSys concluded that the dosing regimen and administration required adjustment.
 Patients receiving weekly doses of MOR209/ES414 developed antibodies against the drug; which are called anti-drug antibodies, or ADA.
 ADA developed in most patients including those receiving the maximum tolerated dose of drug that could be given safely on a weekly basis.
 These antibodies bind to the drug and reduce the concentration of active MOR209/ES414 in the blood and thus could potentially reduce its efficacy.
 However, we observed no safety issues related to the development of ADA.
 The cause of these antibodies is unclear but could be due to the weekly administration of the drug.
-Hence, the protocol has been amended to continuous intravenous infusion as a way to administer higher levels of drug and prevent the development of ADA.
+Hence, the protocol has been amended to continuous infusion as a way to administer higher levels of drug and prevent the development of ADA.
 There is no guarantee that this change in administration will enable higher dosing and/or prevent the development of ADA.
 The procedures to obtain marketing approvals vary among countries and can involve additional clinical trials or other pre-filing requirements.
-The time required to obtain foreign regulatory approval may differ from that required to obtain FDA approval.
-The foreign regulatory approval process may include all the risks associated with obtaining FDA approval, or different or additional risks.
-Regulatory agencies may have varying interpretations of the same data, and approval by one regulatory authorities in other countries, and approval by one foreign regulatory authority does not ensure approval by the FDA or regulatory authorities in other foreign countries.
-We may not be able to file for regulatory approvals and may not receive necessary approvals to commercialize our products and products in development in any market on a
+The time required to obtain foreign regulatory approval process may include all the risks associated with obtaining FDA approval, or different or additional risks.
+Regulatory agencies may have varying interpretations of the same data, and approval by one regulatory authority does not ensure approval by regulatory authorities in other foreign countries in other countries, and approvals and may not receive necessary approvals to commercialize our products and products in development in any market on a timely basis, if at all.